Erwin McManus

-Erwin Raphael McManus (born Irving Rafael Mesa-Cardona; August 28, 1958) is a Salvadoran-American author, filmmaker, and fashion designer.
+Erwin Raphael McManus (born Irving Rafael Mesa-Cardona.
+August 28, 1958) is a Salvadoran-American author, filmmaker, and fashion designer.
 He is the lead pastor of Mosaic, a megachurch based in Los Angeles.
 McManus is a speaker and writer on issues related to postmodernism and postmodern Christianity.

 Early life

 Born Irving Rafael Mesa-Cardona in San Salvador, El Salvador, McManus was raised by his grandparents for the first years of his life.
 They were Catholic but McManus says he attended Mass only sparingly during his childhood.

 McManus, along with his brother Alex, immigrated to the United States when he was young, joining his mother.
 He grew up on the east coast – primarily in Miami, Florida, but also in Queens, New York, and Raleigh, North Carolina.

-The name McManus comes from his mother's second marriage.
-McManus was not a legal name, but his stepfather's alias and later was legalized by McManus in adulthood.

-McManus originally studied philosophy at Elon University, before transferring to and graduating with a B.A. in psychology from the University of North Carolina at Chapel Hill.
-He later obtained his M.Div. from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-McManus also received a Doctorate in Humane Letters, an honorary degree, from Southeastern University in Lakeland, Florida.

 Personal life

 McManus and his wife Kim have three children.

 Christian minister

 While working on his master's degree in Dallas/Fort Worth, McManus began two congregations while serving among the urban poor.

-He became the Metropolitan Consultant and City Strategist for the city of Dallas and served in that role as a Futurist and Urbanologist from 1990 to 1993.

-He moved with his family to Los Angeles in 1993 and became senior pastor of The Church on Brady in East Los Angeles.
-He later changed the name to Mosaic.
-Since the 1990s, McManus has been associated with the Leadership Network.
-In addition, he partners with Bethel Seminary as a lecturer.

-As lead pastor of Mosaic, McManus speaks at multiple Sunday gatherings in Hollywood, California.
-Mosaic has opened multiple campuses, including Hollywood, Venice, South Pasadena, Orange County, and Seattle.

 McManus has used psychological personality metrics in his church, such as the Myers-Briggs type indicator and Gallup's Strengths Finder.
 He is currently an advisor with the Awaken Group, a transformation design company.